matteo14c/ascanMeth/README.md

 ### Galaxy workflow

-A test environment will be made available soon.
+A test environment will be made available soon. **⚠️ Note:** This feature is not currently implemented, but will be implemented soon.

 ### Command line